This post may contain affiliate links. Please read our disclosure policy.

 - If you live somewhere with snow, this simple sweet treat will be everything to you (and your kids) and will get you through to warmer months!

-- This recipe only used four ingredients and only takes about 5 minutes to make.
+- This recipe only uses four ingredients and takes about 5 minutes to make.

 - Snow Ice Cream is a delightful treat to make after a big snowfall.
 You’ll love how easy, sweet, and tasty it is, especially with all your favorite ice cream toppings!